-U.S. says to impose new sanctions on Russia for nerve attack in UK
+U.S. to impose new sanctions on Russia for nerve attack in UK

 The news came as Republican U.S. Senator Rand Paul said on Wednesday he had delivered a letter from President Donald Trump to Russian President Vladimir Putin proposing cooperation.

-The sanctions would be structured in two tranches, with the biggest impact from the initial sanctions expected to come from a ban on granting licenses to export sensitive national security goods to Russia, NBC reported, quoting a senior State Department official.

-Reporting by Lesley Wroughton; Editing by James Dalgleish and Jonathan Oatis
+Reporting by Lesley Wroughton; editing by Jonathan Oatis and Sandra Maler